MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 Controls user access to the database.

 RESTRICTED_USER
 Allows for only members of the `db_owner` fixed database role and `dbcreator` and `sysadmin` fixed server roles to connect to the database, but doesn't limit their number.
 All connections to the database are disconnected in the timeframe specified by the termination clause of the ALTER DATABASE statement.
-After the database has transitioned to the RESTRICTED_USER state, connection attempts by unqualified users are refused. **RESTRICTED_USER** can't be modified with SQL Managed Instance.
+After the database has transitioned to the RESTRICTED_USER state, connection attempts by unqualified users are refused.
+In [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], should be executed from within the user database.
+From the `master` database, you may encounter an error message `Msg 42008, Level 16, State 3, Line 1 ODBC error: State: 28000: Error: 18456 Message:'[Microsoft][ODBC Driver 17 for SQL Server][SQL Server]Login failed for user '##MS_InstanceCertificate##'.'.`

 MULTI_USER
 All users that have the appropriate permissions to connect to the database are allowed.
 You can determine this option's status by examining the `user_access` column in the [sys.databases](../../relational-databases/system-catalog-views/sys-databases-transact-sql.md) catalog view or the `UserAccess` property of the [DATABASEPROPERTYEX](../../t-sql/functions/databasepropertyex-transact-sql.md) function.
+In [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], should be executed from within the user database.
+From the `master` database, you may encounter an error message `Msg 42008, Level 16, State 3, Line 1 ODBC error: State: 28000: Error: 18456 Message:'[Microsoft][ODBC Driver 17 for SQL Server][SQL Server]Login failed for user '##MS_InstanceCertificate##'.'.`

 **\<delayed_durability_option> ::=**
 Controls whether transactions commit fully durable or delayed durable.